tijaz17skane/ADLM-Inherently-Interpretable-Segmentation/README.md

 python -m segmentation.img_to_numpy
 ```
 ```
-# For Medical Decathlon Dataset Run the following
+# For Medical Decathlon Dataset Run the following to make it a fit for the architecture used
-# 1. Convert NIfTIs  from imagesTr and labelsTr into Numpy for easier manipulation.

-# 2. Extract slices from scans and repeat each channel to make each npy 3 channel deep. and float -> int

-# 3. Normalize images.npy values to 0 to 255. convert images.npy to images.png and store both

-# 4. Do a train, validation and test split for the data, ensuring that the labels correspond to images

-# 5. make all_images.json
+python -m segmentation.ProcessPancreasScans /path/to/datasets/task07_pancreas /path/to/data
+python-m segmentation.GenerateImageList.py /path/to/img_with_margin_0 /path/to/data

 ```

 ## Training model